d4wae89d498/RubyScrappers/README.md

-## Nokogiri // Ruby web scrapper example (Wikipedia themes scrapers)
+## Nokogiri // Ruby web scrapper example (Wordpress themes scrapers)

 Use the provided Gemfile for the dependancies.